Chiapas with Kids: Waterfalls, Ancient Ruins, and the Wild Side of Mexico Your Family Will Never Forget

 Safety

 We felt safe throughout our trip.
-San Cristobal and Palenque town are well-touristed and friendly.
-Use normal travel precautions -- keep valuables secure, do not drive at night on rural roads, and check current travel advisories before your trip.
-The main tourist corridor between San Cristobal, Palenque, and Tuxtla is well-traveled and straightforward.
+San Cristóbal and Palenque town are well-touristed and friendly.
+Use normal travel precautions: keep valuables secure, don't drive at night on rural roads, check current travel advisories before your trip.
+The main tourist corridor between San Cristóbal, Palenque, and Tuxtla is well-traveled and straightforward.
+And same warning as everywhere else, cariño: do NOT take unmarked taxis from the airport.
+Pre-paid taxi inside the terminal, or a hotel-arranged shuttle.

 Budget

 Chiapas is one of the most affordable destinations in Mexico.
-A family of four can eat three meals for under $30 USD.
+A family of four can eat three meals for under $$30.
 Hotels and guesthouses run $40-80 per night for a comfortable room.
 Entrance fees to ruins and parks are minimal.
-You will spend a fraction of what a Riviera Maya trip costs and get ten times the adventure.
+You'll spend a fraction of what a Riviera Maya trip costs and get ten times the adventure.

 A Week in Chiapas: Suggested Itinerary